-- 1. the course/module/unit transfer credits were earned at the graduate level from an institution recognised by the UAE Ministry of Education; - 2. the course/module/unit transfer credits were earned in the language of instruction appropriate to the programme at the Academy; - 3. the course/module/ transfer credits must have been completed no more than (3) three years prior to the student's acceptance into the graduate programme at the Academy; - 4. the course transfer credits may not have been used previously in any graduate programme to fulfill the requirements for any other graduate degree; - 5. only courses in which the student received grades of "B" (GPA 3.0) or higher will be considered for transfer;

-- 6. credits for graduation projects and thesis are not transferrable; - in graduate level course work, or equivalent); and - programme.
+- 1. the course/module/unit transfer credits were earned at the graduate level from an institution recognised by the UAE Ministry of Education; - 2. the course/module/unit transfer credits were earned in the language of instruction appropriate to the programme at the Academy; - 3. the course/module/ transfer credits must have been completed no more than (3) three years prior to the student's acceptance into the graduate programme at the Academy; - 4. the course transfer credits may not have been used previously in any graduate programme to fulfill the requirements for any other graduate degree; - 5. only courses in which the student received grades of "B" (GPA 3.0) or higher will be considered for transfer; - 6. credits for graduation projects and thesis are not transferrable; - 7. the transfer student is in Good Academic Standing (a minimum CGPA of 3.0 on a 4.0 scale or higher in graduate level course work, or equivalent); and